1 9 6 4 – 1 9 6 6 (UK)

 Both the lads also had a sharp intelligence but used it differently – reaching quite different conclusions about what they wanted from life.

-Terry was a cynic who knew his class and his place in society, and who’s sole aim was to get what he could, when he could.
+Terry was a cynic who knew his class and his place in society, and whose sole aim was to get what he could when he could.
 Bob, on the other hand, had genuine ambition.
 He believed he could make a better life for himself but lacked Terry’s confidence.
 Terry’s crazy schemes scared him (although it was usually his friend who came off worse).